 Although the Minnesota Thrive Initiative demonstration project was completed in June 2010, the Northland Foundation remains commited to Thrive.
-With generous support frin Essentia Health, the Duluth-Proctor-Hermantown Thrive Action Team has been able to continue advancing early childhood mental health throughout our rural region.
+With generous support from Essentia Health, the Duluth-Proctor-Hermantown Thrive Action Team continues advancing early childhood mental health throughout our rural region.
 The group meets monthly to learn, network, and collaborate to promote young children's social and emotional well-being.

 The following are just some of the projects successfully implemented by Duluth-Proctor-Hermantown Thrive.

-The Northland Foundation gratefully acknowledges Essentia Health and the Family Service Collaboratives of St. Louis County whose generous funding support will help continue the important work of the Duluth-Proctor-Hermantown Thrive action team in 2016-2017.
+The Northland Foundation gratefully acknowledges Essentia Health whose generous funding support will help continue the important work of the Duluth-Proctor-Hermantown Thrive action team in 2017-2018.

-Past support of Thrive has been provided by Bush Foundation; Mardag Foundation; Medica Foundation; Miller-Dwan Foundation; The Jay and Rose Phillips Family Foundation; Robins, Kaplan, Miller & Ciresi Foundation for Children, a supporting organization of the Minneapolis Foundation; and The Sheltering Arms Foundation.
+Past support of Thrive has been provided by Bush Foundation; Mardag Foundation; Medica Foundation; Miller-Dwan Foundation; St. Louis County Family Service Collaborative; The Jay and Rose Phillips Family Foundation; Robins, Kaplan, Miller & Ciresi Foundation for Children, a supporting organization of the Minneapolis Foundation; and The Sheltering Arms Foundation.